 Convenience

-30 to 60 minute appointments - no separate well visits and acute visits.
-Have all your questions and concerns addressed.
+30 to 60 minute appointments - Take the time to have all your questions and concerns addressed.

 Short term medications dispensed at your appointment.
-I have common medications available in office (antibiotics, steroids, steroid creams, etc) to save you an extra trip to the pharmacy.
+Common medications are available in office (antibiotics, steroids, steroid creams, etc) to save you an extra trip to the pharmacy.

-Home visits available on request (may incur an additional fee)
+Home visits available (may incur an additional fee)

 Cost Transparency

 Your monthly fee covers all office visits, phone calls, messages, video calls.
-Additional costs when paying out of pocket for labs, imaging, medications will be clearly presented to you prior to ordering.
+Although costs for labs, imaging, and medications are not included in your membership, we do offer low cost, cash-pay options through selected vendors.
+We will clearly inform you of the cost of these-cash pay services prior to ordering them.
 No surprise bills in your mail 2 months later.

 Better Medicine

-This type of practice allows me to focus on a smaller number of patients and deliver better, more personalized medical care.
+This type of practice allows me to focus on a smaller number of patients and deliver personalized medical care.

 About Alexander Wu, MD